cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

    core mission remains the same: organizing information to provide access.
 7. **Key Terms in ERM:** Importance concepts include knowledge bases, OpenURL link resolvers, ERM systems, library service platforms (LSPs), and integrated library systems (ILS).
-These systems manage various aspects of digital resources.
+These systems manage aspects of digital resources.
 8. **Emphasis on Workflows:** Workflow management is central to ERM, especially during system migrations, which are complex, costly, and time-consuming